Car title loans.

 Another big risk is that if you apply for a title loan you can have your car repossessed.
 While this is not common, it does happen to thousands of people every year.
 If someone applies to a lender, and accepts the conditions, and when the loan is due if you can’t repay it, then the borrower has one of only two options available to them.
 The first is that they could decide to roll over the loan over for another month or so, and if they choose this option they will incur additional costs in the form of higher fees and/or interest rate.
 There may also be one time transaction costs involved in that process.

 In addition, if they do roll the loan over this will generally lead to a dangerous cycle for the consumer of borrowing.
 It is commonly called a payday, or predatory lending “trap”.
-Many people that do this end up rolling over the loan amount multiple times, and eventually they get so far behind they have no other choice but to give up their car.
+Many people that do this end up rolling over the loan amount multiple times, and eventually they get so far behind they have no other choice but to give up their car or other form of transportation, such as motorcycle.
 Which basically leads to the second option for a borrower, and that is for the lender to repossess your auto or truck if the person can’t repay the loan or if they can no longer afford to extend it.

 For those borrowers that need help in paying an existing car title loan off, they can get assistance with this from a number of places.
 There are state programs that can help, credit counseling agencies, and methods that can consolidate these debts into a more affordable payment.
 There are even non-profits that can provide the family a new car.
 Find a listing of programs that offer help with car title loans.